 Applicants interested in the combined degree program must be accepted by both colleges.
 The DVM application is handled through a national application procedure – the Veterinary Medical Common Application system or VMCAS.
 The CVM sends supplementary applications to qualified candidates and that application will contain questions to determine the applicant’s interest in the MBA program.
 Students need to be accepted into both the DVM and MBA programs in order to participate in the combined program.
 Once a student completes their DVM application and expresses an interest in the combined program the student will receive information from the College of Management on the admissions process for the MBA program.

 Students accepted to both programs will spend year one attending the College of Management’s MBA program full time.
 During August before their 1st semester, students will attend the MBA Full-time Orientation.
-Then students will complete most of the required courses for the MBA Program during Year 1.
+Students will then complete most of the required courses for the MBA Program during Year 1.

 All Dual Degree students will work with an MBA Advisor on developing a plan to meet their MBA requirements.